Ira8694733/kottans-frontend/README.md

 <!DOCTYPE html>
 <!doctype html>
 <!doctype html>
-Semantic HTML tags - May help the SEO ranking of the page
+Semantic HTML tags - May help the SEO ranking of the page; Help computers better understand the structure of the page; Help humans better understand the structure of the page